Communication is fundamental to our ability to express ourselves, and to our relationships with other people.

 Irregular routines and inconsistent communication styles among family and caregivers can also create confusion, so aim for as much consistency as possible.

-And finally, just as it is for all of us – encourage and praise as much as possible.
-Make sure to acknowledge the great things your loved is doing and reinforce happy and loving thoughts.
+Encourage and praise as much as possible.
+Make sure to acknowledge the great things your loved one is doing and reinforce happy and loving thoughts.

 There will be good days and bad days.
 Learning about dementia can help people cope with interactions they find stressful, as they witness their loved one changing.
 Caring for a family member who is living with dementia or illness can be rewarding, it can also be tiring, so be kind to yourself and be sure to read our tips for avoiding caregiver burn-out.

 At All Seniors Care, we go above and beyond to make sure that our residents are comfortable.
 Our assisted living homes are prepared to take care of any senior dementia symptoms, whether mild or advanced.
 We have senior living communities with exceptional memory care services so that residents feel safe and supported at all times.